jtroo/telescope-buffer-extract/README.md

     :lua require'telescope-buffer-extract'.pick_word()
     :lua require'telescope-buffer-extract'.pick_line()

-If you do not want to enter insert mode after running the functions, add `true`.
+If you do not want to enter insert/terminal mode after running the functions, do:

     :lua require'telescope-buffer-extract'.pick_word({no_insert_mode = true})
     :lua require'telescope-buffer-extract'.pick_line({no_insert_mode = true})